populismbook/populismbook/Chapter 12 - Party Competition and Populist Parties/Readme.md

-Here you find R and Stata code to reproduce the figures.
+Here you find data, R and Stata code to reproduce the figures.